IntelPython/numba-dpex/docs/source/overview.rst

     vecadd_kernel[dpex.Range(1024)](a, b, c)
     print(c)

-In the above example, we allocated three arrays on a default ``gpu`` device using the ``dpnp`` library.
+In the above example, three arrays are allocated on a default ``gpu`` device using the ``dpnp`` library.
 These arrays are then passed as input arguments to the kernel function.
 The compilation target and the subsequent execution of the kernel is determined completely by the input arguments and follow the "compute-follows-data" programming model as specified in the `Python* Array API Standard`_.
 To change the execution target to a CPU, the device keyword needs to be changed to ``cpu`` when allocating the ``dpnp`` arrays.
 It is also possible to leave the ``device`` keyword undefined and let the ``dpnp`` library select a default device based on environment flag settings.
 Refer the :doc:`user_manual/kernel_programming/index` for further details.

-``dpnp`` compilation and offload
+``dpnp`` compilation support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``numba-dpex`` extends Numba's type system and compilation pipeline to compile ``dpnp``
+``numba-dpex`` extends Numba's type system and compilation pipeline to compile
-functions and expressions in the same way as NumPy.
-Unlike Numba's NumPy
+``dpnp`` functions and expressions in the same way as NumPy.
+Unlike Numba's
-compilation that is serial by default, ``numba-dpex`` always compiles ``dpnp``
+NumPy compilation that is serial by default, ``numba-dpex`` always compiles
-expressions into offloadable kernels and executes them in parallel.
-The feature
+``dpnp`` expressions into data-parallel kernels and executes them in parallel.
-is provided using a decorator ``dpjit`` that behaves identically to
+The ``dpnp`` compilation feature is provided using a decorator ``dpjit`` that
-``numba.njit(parallel=True)`` with the addition of ``dpnp`` compilation and offload.
+behaves identically to ``numba.njit(parallel=True)`` with the addition of
-Offloading by ``numba-dpex`` is not just restricted to CPUs and supports all devices
+``dpnp`` compilation and kernel offloading.
+Offloading by ``numba-dpex`` is not
+just restricted to CPUs and supports all devices that are presently supported by
-that are presently supported by the kernel API. ``dpjit`` allows using NumPy and
+the kernel API. ``dpjit`` allows using NumPy and ``dpnp`` expressions in the
-``dpnp`` expressions in the same function.
-All NumPy compilation and parallelization
+same function.
+All NumPy compilation and parallelization is done via the default
-is done via the default Numba code-generation pipeline, whereas ``dpnp`` expressions
+Numba code-generation pipeline, whereas ``dpnp`` expressions are compiled using
-are compiled using the ``numba-dpex`` pipeline.
+the ``numba-dpex`` pipeline.

-The vector addition example depicted using the kernel API can be easily
+The vector addition example depicted using the kernel API can also be
 expressed in several different ways using ``dpjit``.

 .. code-block:: python